apache/mesos/3rdparty/libprocess/README.md

 The library _libprocess_ provides high level elements for an actor programming style with asynchronous message-handling and a variety of related basic system primitives.
-It's API and implementation are written in C++.
+Its API and implementation are written in C++.

 ## Introduction